 Yes.
-When you arrive, you will be given a calendar of all the daily activities and excursions that we offer.
+When you arrive, you will be able to see the events planned for the month on our Activity Calendar and upcoming events on our activity bulletin board.
+In addition, we inform students of different options that they can enjoy in Boston and Cambridge or even outside the Boston metro area.
 As a member of Pine Manor College, you will be able to take full part in all the activities regularly organized on campus.
-These include lectures, movies, drama workshops, computer workshops, seminars, debates, music and concerts.
+These include lectures, movies, dance or dramatic performances, seminars, debates, game or craft nights, music and concerts.

-In addition, the English Language Institute also organizes a full program of on- and off-campus activities which are especially interesting to the international student.
-These include excursions to Boston, Harvard University, Cape Cod, Wrentham Shopping Outlets, Six Flags, Newport, RI, Ski Trips, Canada, New York, and Washington DC; attendance at sports events such as baseball, football; trips to local restaurants, pubs and clubs, theaters and concerts.
-Most of these activities are offered at an additional cost.
+In addition, the English Language Institute also organizes a full program of on- and off-campus activities along with contracted providers which are especially interesting to the international student.
+These include excursions to Boston, Harvard University, Cape Cod, Wrentham Shopping Outlets, Six Flags, Newport, RI, Ski Trips, Canada, New York, and Washington DC; sports events such as baseball, basketball, hockey or even college football; trips to local museums, historic sights, restaurants, music venues, theaters and concerts.
+Most of these activities are offered at an additional cost, but we try to keep costs for our students to a minimum.
 Please See the Activities page.

 21. Should I rent a car?

 A car is unnecessary at Pine Manor College because you will be living very close to excellent public transportation to take you into Boston.
 However, some students do rent cars for the weekends in order to explore New England on their own.
 We recommend that you rent a car only once you have started studying at Pine Manor.
-We can help you make the reservations and can often put you in contact with fellow students who would like to share the car with you.
 The minimum age for car rental is 21 or 25 years (depending on the hire company).
 Make sure you bring your driver's license and credit card with you.

 22. What are the accommodations like?

 Students are accommodated in residences in small "villages" around the campus.
-Each residence has a student lounge with color television, cable TV, video player, laundry room and public telephone.
+Each residence has a student lounge, laundry room and outdoor space to relax.

 The residence has two floors: one for men, the other for women.
 Each floor consists of 4 shared rooms and 4 single rooms.
 Each floor also has two separate bathrooms with toilets, baths and showers (please see our section on accommodations for a detailed floor plan).

-The bedrooms are spacious and centrally heated.
-They have beds, desks, and wardrobes for the storage of clothes and personal belongings.
+The bedrooms are spacious and individually heated with en suite controls.
+They have beds, desks, and spacious closets for the storage of clothes and personal belongings.

 23. Who will be my roommate?